HR Software

 1. Protect your business from potential dispute - Having robust HR policies and procedures in place will protect your business from disputes and claims.
 Part of this involves making sure your documentation is always accessible.
 HR compliance software with an online document management module allows you to easily record employee consent on company policies.
 It also ensures you keep a definitive record of HR-related documentation.

-2. Keep your people data safe and secure for GDPR compliance - HR software helps to keep sensitive employee information secure.
+2. Keep your people's data safe and secure for GDPR compliance - HR software helps to keep sensitive employee information secure.
 Password protected, it is only accessible to those granted access.
 This is helpful for GDPR and data security compliance.

 3. Maintain accurate information - Keeping data accurate and up to date is crucial.
 This can be difficult if data is spread across multiple systems.
 As a centralised, cloud-based solution, HR software makes it easy to maintain accurate information.
-Employee HR self-service software also allows employees to update their own personal details.
+Employee HR self-service software also allows employees to update their details.

 4. Health and safety compliance - HR compliance software with health and safety capabilities can help you accurately record health and safety incidences digitally.